sotirischatzimiltis/MscThesis/README.md

 [multiclass_classification_minmax_scaler](https://github.com/sotirischatzimiltis/MscThesis/blob/main/DataPreProcessing/MultiClassClassification/nsl_kdd_preprocessing_multiclass_minmaxscaler.ipynb)
   > Note: Alternatively launch the desired script using the launch button

-  2. Download the NSLKDD dataset: [NSLKDD dataset](https://github.com/sotirischatzimiltis/MscThesis/tree/main/NSLKDD)
+  2. If you want to process the NSLKDD dataset in a different way you can download it from Download the NSLKDD dataset: [NSLKDD dataset](https://www.unb.ca/cic/datasets/nsl.html)

   3. Open [Colab](https://colab.research.google.com/notebooks/welcome.ipynb) and sign in to your Google account.
 If you do not have a Google account, you can create one [here](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp).